RicardoMarques21/devops-24-25-1241923/CA2/README.md

-# CA2: Virtualization with Vagrant
+# CA2: Virtualization with Vagrant /  Containers with Docker

 **Author:** Ricardo Marques